kyutech-saitoh/3D-CNN-for-Lip-Reading-Challenge2019/README.md

 ## Dataset

-The dataset of LR-Challenge2019 is SSSD, released by our research group, and can be found at [SSSD](http://www.slab.ces.kyutech.ac.jp/SSSD/).
+The dataset of LR-Challenge2019 is SSSD, released by our research group, and can be found at [SSSD](http://www.slab.ces.kyutech.ac.jp/SSSD/index_en.html).
 This dataset provides pairs of lower half face ROI (LF-ROI) images and 68 facial feature points, these are collected from 72 speakers using smart device.
 The speech contents is 25 Japanese words: 10 digit words and 15 greeting words.

+<a href="http://www.slab.ces.kyutech.ac.jp/SSSD/index_en.html" target="_blank">SSSD</a>

 A sample of LF-ROI is shown below.
 This is a movie saying /a-ri-ga-to-u/ (thank you) in Japanese.
 The image size of LF-ROI is 300x300 [pixel].
 The frame rate is approx. 30fps.